Prince Murex Shell

 Prince Murex Shell, Hexaplex princeps.
 Shell collected off the beach at Punta Chivato, Baja California Sur, February 2022.
 Size: 10.5 cm (4.1 inches) x 8.0 cm (3.1 inches).
 Photographs and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Prince Murex, Hexaplex princeps (Broderip, 1833), is a gastropod mollusk that is a member of the Muricidae Family of Rocks, that is also known at the Chief Rock and in Mexico as bosano pri’ncipe and caracol chino.
-The shells are large and consist of six whorls with a fairly low spire and five or six very spiny varices, a closed, long, spiny canal and a large aperture which as an outer lip with several hollow spines.
-The exterior of the shell is white, with numerous, brown to black, spiral lines; the interior is white.
-The Prince Murex Shells reach a maximum of 14.0 cm (5.5 inches) in length and 10.7 cm (4.2 inches) in height.
+Description: Prince Murex Shells are large and consist of around six whorls.
+They have a fairly low spire and five or six very spiny varices.
+The siphon canal is closed, long, and spiny.
+They have a large aperture, with several hollow spines projecting from the outer lip.
+The exterior of the shell is white, with numerous brown to black spiral lines; the interior is white.
+Prince Murex Shells reach a maximum of 14.0 cm (5.5 inches) in length and 10.7 cm (4.2 inches) in height.